ecomfe/smarty4js/README.md

-Smarty4Js (Smarty For Javascript)
+Smarty4Js (Smarty For JavaScript)
 ======================================

 ## what?

-- Javascript template engine
+- JavaScript template engine
 - Support smarty template grammar
 - Used in nodejs
 - Simple and powerful way to creat and render a template